slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page emissionCategoryID | int | Emission Category ID is one of the unique identifier for this emission category record and is one of the filter option provided for Emission Category
+PageSize | int | The number of results per page emissionCategoryIDs | int | Emission Category ID is one of the unique identifier for this emission category record and is one of the filter option provided for Emission Category

 ### 4. Emission Type Table